lvgl/lvgl/docs/libs/sjpg.rst

 -  By default the sjpg image cache will be image width \* 2 \* 16 bytes
    (can be modified)
 -  Currently only 16 bit image format is supported (TODO)
--  Only the required partion of the JPG and SJPG images are decoded, therefore they can't be zoomed or rotated.
+-  Only the required portion of the JPG and SJPG images are decoded, therefore they can't be zoomed or rotated.

 Usage